plainly-videos/after-effects-plugin/README.md

 ### Through Creative Cloud

-1. Acquire our plugin at [Adobe Exchange - Creative Cloud](https://exchange.adobe.com/apps/cc/202811/plainly-videos).
+1. Check the plugin at [Adobe Exchange - Creative Cloud](https://exchange.adobe.com/apps/cc/202811/plainly-videos).
 2. Open **Creative Cloud** application.
 3. Navigate to **Stock & Marketplace** > **Plugins** > **All plugins**
-4. Search for `plainly videos`, click install and proceed with an installation process.
+4. Search for `Plainly Videos`, click install and proceed with the installation process.

 ### Using ZXP/UXP Installer